CodeFromAnywhere/react-with-native/README.md

 # Welcome to rwn

-Bringing together react and React Native
+Bringing together React and React Native

 Please check [docs](docs) for more info.